About

 Mike Powell has flown the world as cabin crew, trained to be a catholic priest, worked in prisons, borstals, parishes, schools and delivered laundry for a dry cleaners.

 He currently reads the news on Europe’s most successful national radio station, BBC Radio 2 alongside 6 Music and 5 Live.
-He also writes and reads news bulletins for Global Radio’s national brands…Classic FM, Smooth, Gold and LBC from their London headquarters.
-He also reports and presents for the BBC World Service…
+He also writes and reads news bulletins for Times Radio and reports for the BBC World Service…

 Investigation into the disappearance of bees worldwide, broadcast on BBC World Business Report March 2018